Reeshul/CV/README.md

 _Content Editor_

 - Produced content to notify customers of newly available bookmaker offers.
-- Collaborated with forum team to advise members and provide support.
+- Collaborated with the forum team to advise members and provide support.
 - Updated offer guides and training material as necessary.

 **Save the Student** (Jan '16 - Jun '18)